debdeep777/rexpense/README.md

 # Description
 Provided we have a expense data which is suitable categorised, we can filter it using parameters and generate various plots.
-Useful when multiple users are adding data to the same files.
+Useful when multiple users are adding data to the same file.
 * There is a dummy data file `data/usable.csv` which will be used in this case
 * The data file is a csv with the following format:
 "Date", "Amount", "Description", "Category", "User"